Metaform/dcsa/content/en/documentation/overview/bergamo-2025/agenda.md

 **Presenter:** Jim Marino (Metaform)

 **Abstract:**
-Deep dive into the technical components powering hosted dataspace services.
-Jim will cover the journey from self-hosted EDC deployments toward multi-tenant architectures that enable hosted offerings.
-The session will also address operational challenges in scaling dataspaces for SMEs.
+An overview of the components that will power hosted dataspace services and how they will be developed as open source at the Eclipse Foundation.
+The introduction will cover key technical requirements and highlight the main challenges that will need to be solved when moving from self-hosted EDC deployments to a multi-tenant architecture.

 ---